-iTextSharp is another open source library to create and edit PDF documents in C# and other .Net Projects.
+iTextSharp is another open source library to create PDF documents in C# MVC and other .Net Projects.

 Common question we are asked are:

 - “can we hi-light the key differences between IronPDF and iTextSharp?,